Imagine New York

 Life at the water’s edge is rapidly changing.
 The impacts of new technology, patterns of urban development, and globalization are redefining global logistics, and while some waterfront cities will thrive as ports and grow under these new conditions, others will need to evolve in order to survive and succeed.
 Imagining New York in 2060, how will New York re-invent its waterfront to retain and secure its position in the global economy while continuing to symbolize the American Dream for the next generation?

-Imagine 2060: Imagine New York is bringing together city-makers and city-shapers to look towards and beyond the challenges ahead of aging infrastructure, changes to global shipping patterns, and an evolving economy.
+Imagine 2060: Imagine New York brought together city-makers and city-shapers to look towards and beyond the challenges ahead of aging infrastructure, changes to global shipping patterns, and an evolving economy.

-This chapter of the Imagine 2060 series will engage participants in considering relevant lessons for New York from what is being done in best-in-class case studies in Asia that are contributing to the region’s rise in the global ports industry, and then pivot to focus on bold ideas that align with New York City’s future vision for an equitable, sustainable, and dynamic transformation of its waterfront and, as importantly, how to deliver these.
+This chapter of the Imagine 2060 series engaged participants in considering relevant lessons for New York.
+We looked at best-in-class case studies in Asia contributing to the region’s rise in the global ports industry, and then we pivoted to focus on bold ideas aligned with New York City’s future vision for an equitable, sustainable, and dynamic transformation of its waterfront and how to deliver these.